Rust Kernel Programming

 Writing to a writer

-When a user tries to read from a file, the system writes to the buffer being read from.
+to the buffer being read from.
 In most examples, the logic is not explained.
 In a simple sense, the system writes bytes onto the buffer and then returning how many bytes were written.
 The samples just write a 1 onto the buffer.
-A simple example of writing dynamic information might look like the following

 use core::format_args;